-Field Name Definition IP Address assigned to Ethernet As indicated.
-Watchdog Timer Sets the Watchdog Timer to Active or Inactive.
+Field Name Definition IP Address assigned to Ethernet Usually your KVM's IP address Watchdog Timer Sets the Watchdog Timer to Active or Inactive.
 Unit boot from Specify whether to boot unit up from Flash or from the Network.
 Boot Type Select from the following types of booting: bootp, tftp, or both.
 Boot File Name Filename of the boot program you want to use.
-Server's IP Address As indicated.
+Server's IP Address The IP address of the TFTP or BOOTP server.
 Console Speed Select from: 4800 through 118200.
 Flash Test Select this to test boot from the Flash card.
 You can Skip this test, or do a Full test.

 Field Name Definition RAM Test Select this to test boot from RAM.
 You can Skip this test, do a Quick test or a Full test.
 Fast Ethernet Select the appropriate Ethernet setting if you need to change the Auto Negotiation (default value): 100BaseT Half-Duplex 100BaseT Full-Duplex 10BaseT Half-Duplex 10BaseT Full-Duplex Fast Ethernet Max.
-Inter- rupt Events The maximum number of packets that the CPU will handle.
+Interrupt Events The maximum number of packets that the CPU will handle.

-3. Select Apply Changes to save your configuration to Flash.
+3. Select apply changes to save your configuration to Flash.